post featured image

 low impact cardio | home low impact workout

-40-Minute Low Impact Workout: Unilateral Strength + Cardio
+40-Minute Low Impact Workout: Unilateral Strength and Cardio

-This no repeats, no jumping workout is the perfect HIGH INTENSITY, low impact way to build strength and improve your cardiovascular fitness at home!
-A great way to work up a sweat.
+This no repeats, no jumping workout is the perfect high intensity, low impact way to build strength and improve your cardiovascular fitness at home.

 You don’t need tons of high impact exercise to get a great workout — this routine is proof that the right combination of low impact movements will get your heart rate up (without all that extra pressure on your joints).